Yerdna1/MCP_SQL_AI_AGENT/README.md

 *   **SQL Validation:** Uses an LLM to perform basic validation and potential correction of the generated SQL.
 *   **MCP Database Interaction:** Connects to a PostgreSQL database via a dedicated MCP server (`mcp_postgres`) to execute the generated `SELECT` queries using the `mcp` Python library.
 *   **MCP Logging:** Appends generated SQL and errors to a log file (`/data/output.txt` within the filesystem container) via the `append_file` tool of an MCP filesystem server.
+*   **Automatic SQL Saving:** Successfully executed SQL queries are automatically appended to `/data/successful_queries.sql` via MCP, creating a potential source for future RAG knowledge base population.
 *   **Gradio Web Interface:** Provides a user-friendly chat interface for interaction, displaying the conversation, agent steps (thoughts), generated SQL, prepared MCP requests, and query results.
-*   **RAG (Retrieval-Augmented Generation):** Includes components for RAG using ChromaDB and OpenAI embeddings, initialized at startup but requires manual population.
+*   **RAG (Retrieval-Augmented Generation):** Includes components for RAG using ChromaDB and OpenAI embeddings, initialized at startup.
+Requires a separate process to populate the KB, potentially using the saved successful queries.
 *   **LangSmith Tracing (Optional):** Can be configured via environment variables to trace agent execution using LangSmith.
 *   **Docker Support:** Includes `Dockerfile` and `docker-compose.yml` for containerized deployment (details need verification).